jgurule1111/yodl_2.0/parsed_document.md

 Additional information related to our human capital strategy can be found in our FY22 NIKE, Inc. Impact Report, which is available on the Impact section of about.nike.com.
 Information contained on or accessible through our websites is not incorporated into, and does not form a part of, this Annual Report or any other report or document we file with the SEC, and any references to our websites are intended to be inactive textual references only.

-# AVAILABLE INFORMATION AND WEBSITES

-Our NIKE digital commerce website is located at www.nike.com.
-On our NIKE corporate website, located at investors.nike.com, we post the following filings as soon as reasonably practicable after they are electronically filed with, or furnished to, the United States Securities and Exchange Commission (the "SEC"): our annual report on Form 10-K, our quarterly reports on Form 10-Q, our current reports on Form 8-K and any amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities and Exchange Act of 1934, as amended.
-Our proxy statements are also posted on our corporate website.
-All such filings on our corporate website are available free of charge.
-Copies of these filings are also available on the SEC's website at www.sec.gov.
-Also available on our corporate website are the charters of the committees of our Board of Directors, as well as our corporate governance guidelines and code of ethics.
-Copies of any of these documents will be provided in print to any shareholder who submits a request in writing to NIKE Investor Relations, One Bowerman Drive, Beaverton, Oregon 97005-6453.
-Information contained on or accessible through our website is not incorporated into, and does not form a part of, this Annual Report or any other report or document we file with the SEC, and any references to our website are intended to be inactive textual references only.
----
 # INFORMATION ABOUT OUR EXECUTIVE OFFICERS

 |Name|Title|Biography|